Benefits. Protocols & Social Stories

 - Representation from EMS and Police Department on our Advisory Committee Board to ensure that the protocols meet both the member on the Autism Spectrum and the EMS/Police Personnel’s needs

-- EMS and Police Awareness of the symbol and products for the National Registry
+- EMS and Police Awareness of the symbol and products available through IRIS

 - Access to stored information on the members’ USB Bracelet